Common Pleas Judicial Needs Assessment Project: Report to the Supreme Court of Pennsylvania

 - A Judicial Needs Assessment Committee (JNAC) was assembled for the purpose of helping define study parameters and assisting the NCSC.
 Members included judges from judicial districts large and small, urban and rural, and AOPC staff.

 - A utilization rate greater than one indicates that the judges in that district need to work more than average to meet their caseload.
-The statewide average over the past three years was 1.28 – meaning the average judge works the equivalent of just more than one and a quarter judges to get the job done.
+The three-year statewide average utilization rate was 1.29 in 2016 (page 10), 1.28 in 2017 (page 7), and 1.27 in 2018 (page 9).
+The three-year statewide average utilization rate, using data from calendar years 2013, 2014 and 2015, was 1.28 – meaning the average judge works the equivalent of just more than one and a quarter judges to get the job done.

 - Most of the judicial districts in the state have the correct number of judges needed to handle their caseload.

 - The Judicial Needs Assessment model should be recalculated annually using annual case filings, judge complement, judge vacancies and senior judge use from the previous year.
+Section A11 includes an updated model for each judicial district using 2016 (page 39), 2017 (page 13), and 2018 (page 17) caseload statistics.
 Case weights are valid for five to eight years; with a new study recommended after such time or when factors affecting the study change significantly.